 - a.
 In the event of an actual fire: - i.
-Ensure that AES crew is en-route to location. - ii.
+Ensure that AES crew is enroute to location. - ii.
 Proceed to affected fire alarm panel to determine the exact location of the alarm activation or directly to the affected area via the most expeditious route. - iii.
 Ensure that the first fire alarm bell has been isolated after ringing for not less than one minute. - iv.
-Ensure that the first alert announcement (See Annex 5 TEXT 1) has been made by CAR (6541 2304) to all floors (of the affected zone). - v.
-Standby to receive status report from AES crew on the "fire" floor and assess the need to declare total evacuation of the area or the building. - b.
-If AES crew reports that: - i.
-The situation is under control: Instruct CAR (6541 2304) personnel to broadcast announcement Text 3 (Refer to Appendix I). - ii.
-It is a false alarm: Instruct CAR (6541 2304) personnel to broadcast announcement Text 2 (Refer to Appendix I). - iii.
-When evacuation is necessary: - Ops Commander to proceed to affected building's FCC to make the broadcast (See Annex 5 - TEXT 4) to the fire floor within the affected zone and its adjacent zone or "ALL CALL" button for full evacuation. - Ensure that the building evacuation status is monitored at the FCC using Floor Register (See Annex 6 Floor Registers).
+Ensure that the first alert announcement (See Annex 5 TEXT 1) has been made by CAR @ 6541 2304 to affected zone. - v.
+Standby to receive status report from AES crew on the "fire" floor and assess the need to declare total evacuation of the area or the building.

+b.
+If AES crew reports that:

+- i.
+The situation is under control: Ensure that the broadcast announcement Text 3 (Refer to Annex 5) has been made by CAR @ 6541 2304. - ii.
+It is a false alarm: Ensure that the broadcast announcement Text 2 (Refer to Annex 5) has been made by CAR @ 6541 2304.

+iii.
+When evacuation is necessary:

-- Report the condition of the fire and number of persons missing, if any, to the AES of SCDF officers upon his arrival at the FCC. - Ensure the smoke curtain system across the main atrium is activated to form a fire-resistant barrier across the atrium opening, to prevent rising smoke from entering the floor. - Ensure that the fire door release system is activated to shut the fire doors to form compartments, so as to curb rapid spread of fire. - Ensure that the lifts home within the building except for the fire lifts.
+- AES Ops Commander to proceed to affected building's FCC to make the broadcast (See Annex 5 TEXT 4) to the fire floor within the affected zone and its adjacent zone or "ALL CALL" button for full evacuation. - Ensure that the building evacuation status is monitored at the FCC using Floor Register (See Annex 6 Floor Registers). - Report the condition of the fire and number of persons missing, if any, to the AES of SCDF officers upon his arrival at the FCC. - Ensure the smoke curtain system across the main atrium is activated to form a fire-resistant barrier across the atrium opening, to prevent rising smoke from entering the floor. - Ensure that the fire door release system is activated to shut the fire doors to form compartments, so as to curb rapid spread of fire. - Ensure that the lifts home within the building except for the fire lifts.
 All lifts will be homed to level 1.

-6.6.4 Fire Warden / Assistant Fire Warden
+6.5.4 Fire Warden / Assistant Fire Warden

-- a.
-On hearing the instructions to evacuate, the appointed fire wardens shall: - i.
+a.
+On hearing the instructions to evacuate, the appointed fire wardens shall: -

+- i.
 Alert everyone to evacuate in an orderly manner using the nearest exit when the instruction to evacuate is given. - ii.
-Check all offices, stores, toilets etc. to ensure that no one is left behind.Closed all doors after ensuring everyone have left the office. - iii.
+Check all offices, stores, toilets etc. to ensure that no one is left behind.
+Closed all doors after ensuring everyone have left the office. - iii.
 Ensure that the disabled, children, pregnant women etc. if present are given particular attention during evacuation. - iv.
 Leave the building after ascertaining that all the occupants of the floor have complied with his/her order. - v.
 At the assembly areas, appointed fire warden shall conduct roll call of their staff who have evacuated the terminal building.
 Fire Wardens shall report all missing persons to the officer in-charge at the assembly area who will in turn relay the information to Fire Command Centre. - vi.
 Inform AES or the security officer at the assembly areas immediately of any missing person. - vii.
 All evacuees shall be allowed to re-enter the building only when the "All Clear" signal is given by the AES Ops Commander/ SCDF officer. - viii.
 All transit evacuees and passengers shall only be allowed to enter the restricted areas subject to Airport Police clearance.
 All passengers and staff shall be subjected to undergo security screening at the Arrival / Departure staff entrances prior to entering the restricted area.
-This will be managed by Airport Police Division and Immigration Checkpoint Authority
+This will be managed by Airport Police Division and Immigration Checkpoint Authority.

-6.6.5 Airport Police Division
+6.5.5 Airport Police Division